coleifer/huey/docs/troubleshooting.rst

     by loading the config file you also import any :py:func:`queue_command` decorated functions as well.
 If using Django, ensure that your commands in are modules named ``commands.py`` and their app is in ``INSTALLED_APPS``.

+    For more information on how commands are imported, see the :ref:`docs <imports>`

 "Unable to import XXX" when starting consumer
     This error message occurs when the module containing the configuration